berkayalcin/BigBlueButton-Downloader/readme.md

 ## ❤️&nbsp; Community and Contributions

-The BigBlueButton Video Downloader is a **community-driven open source project**.
+The BigBlueButton Downloader is a **community-driven open source project**.
 We are committed to a fully transparent development process and **highly appreciate any contributions**.
-Whether you are helping us fixing bugs, proposing new feature, improving our documentation or spreading the word - **we would love to have you as part of the BBB Video Downloader community**.
+Whether you are helping us fixing bugs, proposing new feature, improving our documentation or spreading the word - **we would love to have you as part of the BBB Downloader community**.

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the the [berkayalcin/BigBlueButton-Video-Downloader](https://github.com/berkayalcin/BigBlueButton-Video-Downloader/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [berkayalcin/BigBlueButton-Downloader](https://github.com/berkayalcin/BigBlueButton-Downloader/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

 ## 📘&nbsp; License
-The BigBlueButton Video Downloader is released under the under terms of the [MIT License](LICENSE).
+The BigBlueButton Downloader is released under the under terms of the [MIT License](LICENSE).